 In the past I had the honor of serving the following ways

-Leadership Team: Day in Damascus: I have been on the planning committee for the Day in Damascus event since 2006.
-Day in Damascus is the largest annual event (heck, it’s the largest ever event!) in the lovely new city of Damascus, Oregon.
+Leadership Team: Day in Damascus: I served on the planning committee for the Day in Damascus event in 2006.
+Day in Damascus is the largest annual event (heck, it’s the largest ever event!) in the lovely town of Damascus, Oregon.
 My involvement initially began as a way for me to get to know the community where I felt God leading me to start a new church.
 Out of that work, by the way, was born what is now called Trinity Church.
-Trinity, and her sponsor church in Gresham, Oregon, has been one of the two largest providers of volunteers since 2006 for this event.
+Trinity, and her sponsor church in Gresham, Oregon, served as one of the two largest providers of volunteers for several years at this event.
 Additionally, we have provided much in the way of equipment, technical assistance, and leadership for this wonderful event.
-I stepped down at the end of the 2012 season due to changes in ability to leave work early for the planning meetings, and in hopes of being more a part of what the fire department does with the event.
-I love this event and am volunteering still, just no longer on the leadership team.
+I stepped down at the end of the 2012 season due to changes in my availability and in hopes of being more a part of what the fire department does with the event.
+I love this event and the great people who are a part of it!